datapastry/datapastry.github.io/_posts/2019-08-07-get-the-most-value-from-your-data-scientist.md

 A good outcome from onboarding is an initial [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) project for your data scientist to get stuck into.
 Discuss with them what knowledge and resources they’ll need to complete this project in terms of data, tools, people and metrics.

-Once they’ve completed their first project, you’ll both have a much better understanding of what’s possible for your business and can take things from there.
+Once they’ve completed their first project, you’ll both have a much better understanding of what they can contribute to your business and can take things from there.

 _(In Parts [2]({{ site.baseurl }}{% post_url 2019-08-08-what-your-data-scientist-should-be-doing %}) and [3]({{ site.baseurl }}{% post_url 2019-08-09-how-to-successfully-deliver-a-data-science-project %}) of this series, I'll talk about what your data scientist **should** be doing from day to day in order to deliver value.
 I'll also explain how to successfully deliver your data science projects._